 One of many of my favorite things about Christmas is the wreath on the front door.
 When it’s cold and grey, the evergreen and decorative wreaths at home front doors are a cheering sight.
 It always makes me think of the individual scenes taking place inside, of families warming up over a mug of spiced cider and children with red cheeks from the cold.
 Okay, perhaps I am getting a little bit too nostalgic, but wreaths are still a great part of Christmas.
 Wreaths are also surprisingly easy to make, so if you would like to save a little money this year, or are looking for a way to keep the children entertained (under supervision of course!) you might want to give a try to making your own Christmas Wreath.
+Here is a tutorial for how to make a Christmas wreath.

-Making A Christmas Wreath DIY Craft Project:
+Christmas Wreath Tutorial – Holiday Craft Project:

 Materials needed for making a Christmas wreath-